 Given executives' economic and social reputation, they constitute a hard-to-reach population (Abrams, 2010).
-Consequently, securing access was challenging due to power distance (Hofstede, Hofstede & Minkov, 2010).
+Consequently, securing access was challenging due to power distance (Hofstede et al., 2010).
 At the outset, letters and emails were sent to potential participants, after which we sent the interview guide to those who responded positively to our invitation.
 The authors reached out to participants via telephone and LinkedIn professional.
-Dusek, Yurova and Ruppel (2015) and Utz (2016) emphasise the value of LinkedIn in accessing a hard-to-reach population.
-While 'personal contacts' and LinkedIn proved helpful, the deployment of the snowballing strategy also helped in increasing the number of participants that meet our defined criteria for participation.
-It is important to note that access to researchers' professional data on LinkedIn (and LinkedIn networks) increased participants' confidence, encouraging their participation in this research.
+Dusek et al. (2015) and Utz (2016) emphasise the value of

-3 As of September 2019, and with a total market capitalisation of USD\$74.62 billion, NSE had 161 listed equities spread across 11 industry sectors.
+3As of September 2019, and with a total market capitalisation of USD\$74.62 billion, NSE had 161 listed equities spread across 11 industry sectors.